kumaratul60/react-0-to-1/Chapter-1/theory.md

 because that’s where she lives.
 Khalid’s video is delivered from a data-center in Singapore, because that’s where he is at the moment.

-We use CDN for following reasons:
+We use `CDN` for following reasons:

-1 Lower latency and faster performance.
+1. Lower latency and faster performance.

-2 Better security and DDoS protection.
+2. Better security and DDoS protection.

-3 Traditional web hosts are unable to keep up with the pace of change.
+3. Traditional web hosts are unable to keep up with the pace of change.

-4 SEO advantage.
+4. SEO advantage.

-5 More affordable.
+5. More affordable.

-6 Reliable.
+6. Reliable.